sonejostudios/TourManager/README.md

 # TourManager
-A tool to organize shows and events, made for artists, musicians and event managers.
+A tool to organize shows and events.
+Made for artists, musicians and event managers.